One of the most developed countries globally, Japan is known for its innovative and advanced technologies.

 - The Japanese call their country ‘Nihon’ or ‘Nippon,’ which means the ‘Land of the Rising Sun.’

 - Did you know that it was the Portuguese who introduced the rest of the world to the name Japan?
-The Portuguese traders who visited Southeast Asia heard from locals of a place called Japun, which is the name of Japan in the Malay language.
+The Portuguese traders who visited Southeast Asia heard from locals a place called Japun, which is the name of Japan in the Malay language.
 The Malay name itself was derived from the Chinese name Zeppen.

-- 16th century Europeans spelled Japan as Giapan, which eventually was modified to the spelling we know today.
+- 16th-century Europeans spelled Japan as Giapan, which eventually was modified to the spelling we know today.

 - The first mention of the country in the English language comes from a book written in 1577, where the country is referred to as Giapan.